jonatanvicente/sonar-jenkins-training/quizzes/quiz_8.md

 ## Question 1
 **Which of the following correctly describe the purpose of different types of testing?**
-a.
-Unit tests verify individual components in isolation
+a) Unit tests verify individual components in isolation
-b.
-Integration tests validate the interaction between multiple components
+b) Integration tests validate the interaction between multiple components
-c.
-Regression tests ensure that new changes do not break existing functionality
+c) Regression tests ensure that new changes do not break existing functionality
-d.
-Smoke tests require full system deployment and real user data
+d) Smoke tests require full system deployment and real user data

 <details>
   <summary>Solution</summary>